atomic6-org/ghg/README.md

 `pip install atomic6-ghg`

-##Sponsorship
+## Sponsorship
-Funding for hosting expenses and salaries of core contributors are provided by General Electric Company.
+Atomic6 GHG is made possible by funding from the General Electric Company and the generous support of developers like you!